comtihon/catcher/docs/source/tests.rst

         - postgres:
             request:
               conf: 'dbname=test user=test host=localhost password=test'
-              query: 'select * from test where id=1'
+              sql: 'select * from test where id=1'

 But it is still not useful, as we need to check the test's result.